⚡ Dual grinders and hoppers

 nullWash your brewer after every use, rinse well, and avoid abrasive scrubbers.
 Descale your kettle monthly.
 Store filters and gear in a dry area.
 Glass and ceramic brewers need gentle handling, but with care, they’ll outlive your love for overly complicated drinks.

-A decent pour over setup costs between $20–60 upfront.
+A decent pour over coffee maker costs between $20–60 upfront.
 Add a scale and a good gooseneck kettle, and you’re still under $150 total.
 Filters cost about $10/year.
 Grinder?
 A burr grinder like the Capresso Infinity is a must.
 Total annual ownership: about $25 if you take care of your gear.
-Clean gear lasts longer—so wash and rinse religiously!
+Clean gear lasts longer - so wash and rinse religiously!

 Paper filters are compostable.
 Manual brewing uses zero electricity, minus the hot water.
 Your body will thank you: black pour over coffee has no oils or additives, and is free of plastics or capsules.
 Go with brown, unbleached filters for ultimate eco points—Upscale sells them in eco packs with our bundles.